orbs-network/pbft-typescript/README.md

     - [x] all proofs senders a unique
     - [x] all VC terms match the given term
     - [x] all VC views match the given view
-  - [ ] choose the "best" block (Out of view-change proofs) to offer on new-view
 - [ ] validate all signed messages
 - [ ] Check state still holds after async await functions (ex: when returning from requestNewBlock - view has changed)
 - [ ] Think about view-change counting, when to count myself.